Lake House

 Supportive services for all supportive housing residents will be provided through a partnership with the The Center in Hollywood as lead services provider, and the Los Angeles County Health Agency at no charge to residents.
 Services include a comprehensive range of services to help property residents achieve and maintain self-sufficient, healthy, and purposeful lives.

-The Center in Hollywood
+The Center in Hollywood (The Center)

-The Center in Hollywood (The Center) is a nonprofit ending isolation and breaking the cycle of homelessness through radical hospitality in Hollywood and throughout LA County.
+The Center in Hollywood is a nonprofit ending isolation and breaking the cycle of homelessness through radical hospitality in Hollywood and throughout LA County.
 It is an inclusive space for anyone experiencing homelessness to feel welcome, feel safe, and receive services.
 The Center envisions an equitable world where the power of community prioritizes the health, housing, and dignity of every person.

-Los Angeles County Health Agency
+Los Angeles County Health Agency (DHS)